 Borrowing from an ‘old meme’ a bit.
-My wife recently said I should “write something about ‘how to do databases’.”
-As amusingly odd as her phrasing was, I figured she was right.
+Somebody recently told me I should “write something about ‘how to do databases’.”
+As amusingly odd as that phrasing was, I figured they were right.

 What is it?